 Danielle Boothe ’15 is currently enrolled in a Master of Public Health degree program at Washington University in St. Louis, Missouri.

 Jeff Brabec ’18 is pursuing a doctorate in neuroscience at the University of Vermont.

 Mitchell Dunklebarger ’14 is currently enrolled in the National Institutes of Health Intramural Research Training Award post-baccalaureate program at the National Cancer Institute.

-Alyssa Grube '14 is currently participating in a Fulbright program in Chile where she will be studying the biodegradation of fracking fluids.
+Alyssa Grube ’14 participated in a Fulbright program in Chile where she studied the biodegradation of fracking fluids.